 It’s really crazy.
 If you educate your children, and are honest about where your food comes from, I doubt that any child will willfully choose to continue eating animals.” [tweet this]

 I hope you enjoyed hearing from all of the parents!
 Be sure to check out the links below to their social media accounts so you can follow each family’s journey.
 I’d love to hear your thoughts on raising kids vegan in the comments below!
-And stay tuned for more to come in the vegan parents series.

 — Emily Moran Barwick